aterga/ic-monitoring-benchmark/README.md

 ---------------------------------------------------------------------------------
 ```

-Again, the `nan` values in the above table are _expected_ and the numbers might
+Again, the `nan` values in the above table are _expected_, the numbers might be
-be slightly different.
+slightly different, and the data does not represent our paper's results.

 #### C. Validating the **online** monitoring benchmark